hanxiaomax/Learncpp_CN/docs/13-5-constructors.md

 When implementing your constructors, consider how you might keep the number of constructors down through smart defaulting of values.

-A reminder about default parameters
+## 关于默认参数的注意事项

-The rules around defining and calling functions that have default parameters (described in lesson [8.12 -- Default arguments](https://www.learncpp.com/cpp-tutorial/default-arguments/)) apply to constructors too.
+The rules around defining and calling functions that have default parameters (described in lesson [[8-12-Default-arguments|8.12 - 默认参数]]) apply to constructors too.
 To recap, when defining a function with default parameters, all default parameters must follow any non-default parameters, i.e. there cannot be non-defaulted parameters after a defaulted parameter.

 This may produce unexpected results for classes that have multiple default parameters of different types.
 Consider: